taishi-i/awesome-ChatGPT-repositories/README.md

  * [SiriGPT](https://github.com/nicolodiamante/sirigpt) - Unleash the power of SiriGPT: the intersection of ChatGPT’s intelligence, DALL·E's creativity, and Whisper's precise audio transcription for your Apple devices with support of 20 languages.
  * [chie](https://github.com/chieapp/chie) - An extensive desktop app for ChatGPT and other LLMs.
  * [chatnio](https://github.com/zmh-program/chatnio) - 📚 document of Zh-Website project (using vitepress)
+ * [Selective_Context](https://github.com/liyucheng09/selective_context) - Compress your input to ChatGPT or other LLMs, to let them process 2x more content and save 40% memory and GPU time.

 ## Langchain